 These cleats are a great option for any soccer player.

 With over 150 5-star reviews for these cleats on soccer.com, there are many people happy with them.
 Click the button below to have a look for yourself.

 Best budget soccer cleats

 The Adidas Predator 20.3 Laceless FG Soccer Cleat is my recommendation for a great soccer cleat on a budget.

 The upper of the soccer cleat is micro-textured.
-This means that the cleats provide extra grip each time you touch the soccer ball that allows the wearer to pass and shoot with more accuracy than a smooth surface would allow.
+This means that the cleats provide extra grip each time you touch the soccer ball, allowing the wearer to pass and shoot more accurately than a smooth surface would allow.

-These soccer cleats are in the lower price bracket at under $100 but still provide excellent value for money and you can only stretch your budget to these then you will have still purchased some great soccer cleats.
+These soccer cleats are in the lower price bracket at under $100 but still provide excellent value for money. you can only stretch your budget to these, and then you will have still purchased some great soccer cleats.

 Click the button below to have a look at these cleats on soccer.com.

-And if you’re looking for more soccer equipment recommendations click here to go to my page providing you with my recommendations from soccer balls to soccer bags.
+If you’re looking for more soccer equipment recommendations, click here to go to my page, which provides you with my recommendations for everything from soccer balls to soccer bags.